MLBazaar/MLBlocks/README.md

 The functions sublibrary provides the code for some auxiliary custom functions that are useful when creating pipelines.
 Each custom function should also have a corresponding primitive JSON.
-A useful example is the HOG featurization step for image pipelines, defined in `functions/image/hog.py` amd `primitive_jsons/HOG.json`.
+A useful example is the HOG featurization step for image pipelines, defined in `functions/image/hog.py` and `primitives/HOG.json`.

-### Pipelines

-The pipelines sublibrary provides thin wrappers around useful, fully-specified, untuned pipelines. `image/traditional_image.py` provides a useful basic example, while `text/lstm_text.py` is a good starting neural example.

 ## Parsers